kobolabs/epub-spec/README.md

 <meta property="rendition:layout">pre-paginated</meta>
 ```

-Kobo platforms also read the field `<option name=”fixed-layout”>true/false</option>` to identify whether ePubs should be rendered as FXL.
+Kobo platforms also read the field `<option name="fixed-layout">true/false</option>` to identify whether ePubs should be rendered as FXL.
 The file containing this field is usually titled com.kobobooks.display-options.xml and can be found in the META-INF directory of the ePub.
 This file is not required for ePub3 FXL content.

 The [`rendition:spread` property](http://www.idpf.org/epub/fxl/#property-spread) determines the orientations for which synthetic spreads will be rendered.
 There are 5 possible values: `auto`, `portrait`, `landscape`, `both` and `none`.
 Kobo reccomends using `auto` for most Fixed Layout content.
 All platforms support `none`, in which neither orientation displays spreads.
 Support for each value breaks down by platform as follows:
 - The iOS platform supports `none`, and ignores the other four values, instead allowing the reader to double-tap to switch between `landscape` and `both`, regardless of the orientation.
   - i.e. Double-tapping zooms in to single-page view or zooms out to a spread view.
+- The Android platform supports `none`, `auto`, `portrait`, `landscape` and `both`.
+  - i.e. The spec is followed without any additional behavior.
 - The EPD platform will display all Fixed Layout content as if the value were `none`.
-  - i.e. The screen only display a single page.
+  - i.e. The screen always only displays a single page.
 - The Desktop platform will display two-page spreads for all Fixed Layout content, unless the value is `none`.
   - i.e. The screen can be thought of as always being in landscape mode
 - The Windows platform supports `auto` and `none`, but not `both`, `portrait` or `landscape`.